 With a wealth of sites to see, tourist attractions in New York City run the gamut from the tried and true—think the Empire State Building and Rockefeller Center—to the more underground—we have our eyes on you Museum of Comic and Cartoon Art!
 And then there’s the endless nightlife.
 But let’s start with the more under-the-radar relaxing bits.

 Chelsea has few spaces at which to enjoy the outdoors so news of the development of The High Line was greeted with cheers.
 Opened in June 2009, the public walkway, which once elevated heavy freight trains, stretches more than 10 blocks from Gansevoort Street to 20th Street.
 In 2002, architecture firms James Corner Field Operations and Diller Scofidio +Renfro designed the space to blend the urban with the natural.
 Visitors can admire the native foliage and relax on wooden lounge chairs as they gaze at the Hudson River and the Statue of Liberty.
-The 10th Avenue Square on 17th street is a design standout.
-Become part of the installation by sitting on the bleacher-like seats.
+The 10th Avenue Square on 17th street is a design standout and the best part of the High Line.
+Become part of the High Line installation by sitting on the bleacher-like seats.
 The glass screen allows you to view the traffic below.

 Opened in 2004, the 70,000-square-foot, three-level Rubin Museum of Art showcases art from the Himalayas and surrounding regions.
 Climb the steel and marble winding staircase to view permanent and traveling exhibitions.
 The museum houses more than 2,000 works of art from centuries-old buddhas to textiles from Afghanistan.
 Classes are offered as well as film screenings, dance performances and cultural discussions.